 |Everyone at the Jump Ups ||The Jump Ups on a spectacular day |

 Back at Wittabrina, we had dinner and cleaned up for a big night out.
-Once we were ready, we went into town for the big concert.
+Once we were ready, we went into town for the big show.
 This was held in a huge tent just south of the main section of town (I think).
-There were over 900 people at the concert (the town's population back then was about 120).
+There were over 900 people at the show (the town's population back then was about 120).

 As well as some singing, there were two plays.
 One was Cinderella (Starring Russell Couch and the new Senior Ranger, Rod Holmes).
 Unfortunately, I do not seem to have any photos of this, but if I can find some, I will add to the page.

 |Rod Holmes after the Centenary Parade |